verowangari/Akan-Names/README.md

 #### By
 Veronica Wangari
 ## Description
-It is a web application that takes a users date of birth, and returns the value of their Akan Name, based on the day of the week they were born.<br>
+It is a web application that takes a users date of birth, and returns the value of their Akan Name, based on the day of the week they were born.<br> Akan names are maily used by people of Ghana where names are given<br> based on the day of the week a person is born.
 ## Link to Github Pages